moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 Changes
 =======
+2912-12-21 - Block now uses config_plugins database table instead of config table.
+You will have to set all block settings again, sorry about that!
 2012-12-21 - Small CSS improvement
 2012-12-18 - Code cleanup
 2012-12-18 - New feature: Short teachers' names in course list